Baltic-Coastal-Monitoring-Team/CMORPH/README.md

 These results are used for qualitative interpretation and can be included directly in reports or presentations.

 ---
+- **Note**
-**Note**: For best results, make sure both CSV files contain the same number and order of profiles, and that all required fields are present.
+For best results, make sure both CSV files contain the same number and order of profiles, and that all required fields are present.
 All visualizations are generated with consistent formatting and color schemes to ensure easy comparability across different morphological variables and time intervals.
 ---

 This notebook is ideal for monitoring coastal dynamics and identifying zones of erosion or accretion over time.
 It supports visual validation of changes detected algorithmically in previous modules (e.g., analyzer).